HVML/purring-cat/README.md

    that fully support the relevant front-end specifications to run, so they cannot be applied to other occasions.
 For example, if you want to use this kind of technology in Python scripts, there is currently no solution;
-   another example is in traditional GUI application programming, you cannot use the benefits of this technology.
+   another example is in traditional GUI application programming, you cannot benefit from this technology.

-2. These technologies implement data-based conditions and loop flow control by introducing virtual attributes such as `v-if`, `v-else`, and `v-for`.
+2. These technologies implement data-based conditions and loop flow controls by introducing virtual attributes such as `v-if`, `v-else`, and `v-for`.
 However, this method brings a sharp drop in code readability, which in turn brings drop of code maintainability.
 Below is an example in Vue.js: